Azure-Samples/azure-search-power-skills/Vision/FormRecognizer/Readme.md

 In addition to the common requirements described in [the root `README.md` file](../../README.md), this function requires access to an [Azure Form Recognizer](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/) resource.

-[Train a model with your forms](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/build-training-data-set) before you can use this skill.
-As a sample to get started, use the included [sample training forms](Train) and [sample test form](Test) with the [training notebook](FormRecognizerTrainModel.ipynb) to create a model in just a few minutes.
+[Train a model with your forms](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/build-training-data-set) if you plan to use the custom model.
+For any of the prebuilt models or general document model, no additional setup is required.

 ## Settings